Texas Security Deposit Laws

 • Damaged landscaping, broken fences, or severe deck deterioration.

-Once a tenant moves out, a landlord has up to 30 days to return their deposit.
-This is, of course, unless you don’t have the tenant’s forwarding address.
-In this case, you won’t have to make any effort to return the deposit until the address is provided to you.
+Once a tenant moves out, a Texas landlord has up to 30 days to return their security deposit.
+This is, of course, unless the landlord doesn’t have the tenant’s forwarding address.
+In this case, they landlord won’t have to make any effort to return the security deposit until the address is provided to the tenant.

-If you have made some deductions, you must provide the tenant with an itemized statement as well.
-The statement must list the damages and their approximate maintenance and repair costs
+If the landlord has made some deductions, they must provide the tenant with an itemized list as well.
+The itemized list must note the damages and their approximate maintenance and repair costs

 Wrongful withholding can have certain repercussions for landlords in Texas.
-Specifically, you could be held liable to paying the tenant up to 3X the wrongfully withheld amount, plus reasonable attorney fees.
-Additionally you could lose any right to make any deductions.
+Specifically, a landlord could be held liable to paying the tenant up to 3X the wrongfully withheld amount, plus reasonable attorney fees.
+Additionally they could lose any right to make any deductions.

 Non-Refundable Security Deposit